muratk5n/thirdwave/en/index.md

 *Battlestar Galactica* was good scifi - it brought more realism to the genre.
 It did away with "beam weapons", the ships were shooting physical objects at eachother..
-Ships were powered by a *fuel*, something substantial, not "charged".
-The fuel was a material called tylium, they were mining for it, it was a physical object carried from one place to another - the most optimal way of carrying energy.
+Ships were powered by a fuel, something substantial, not "charged".
+The fuel was a material called tylium, they were mining for it (in fact when they ran low attempting to get more of it was the topic of two major episodes).

 ---